 Please ensure that both parties review the agreement prior to signing, and in some states the agreement should also be reviewed by a lawyer.
 It's best not to wait until the wedding day to review the documents.

 JOFA strongly recommends that all couples sign a halakhic prenuptial agreement prior to their weddings.

-Below are links to Israeli and American prenuptial agreements:
+Below are links to Israeli, American and Canadian prenuptial agreements:

 The American Prenup:

 The Beth Din of America Binding Arbitration Agreement

 NOTE: JOFA does not recommend using the optional boxes for financial or custody matters on this form.

 The agreement is translated into Hebrew, English, French, Russian, and Spanish